Can Charter Schools Survive Polarization and Populism?

 As Democrats have soured on charters, Republicans have been noticeably silent.
 Only twenty of this year’s seventy-five GOP candidates for governor even mention charter schools on their websites, according to a recent analysis.

 As the 2018 cycle heats up, what role will charter policy and prospects play?
 Will the issue unite Democrats against candidates who favor school choice?
 Will Republicans continue to neglect education or will they embrace the Trump K–12 agenda?
-Join us on July 26th, when we flog a panel of experts to examine what America’s rising polarization and populism mean for charter schools.
+On July 26th, we flogged a panel of experts to examine what America’s rising polarization and populism mean for charter schools.

 Michael J. Petrilli